 The course will introduce some of the basic concepts in organic chemistry - nomenclature, structures, properties, reactions of organic molecules and their relevance our day to day life.
-In addition students will analyze spectroscopic (FT-IR, NMR, UV-Vis and Mass-Spec) and other analytical data (Melting/Boiling points, Molecular Weight, Percent Elemental Composition) to
+In addition students will analyze spectroscopic (FT-IR, NMR, UV-Vis and Mass-Spec) and other analytical data (Melting/Boiling points, Molecular Weight, Percent Elemental Composition) to determine the structure of unknown compound.
+Lecture meets 4 hours per week.

-CHM 230R Organic Chemistry Recitation (1 credit)
+CHM 230R: Organic Chemistry Recitation

 The course is a supplement to the CHM 230 lecture course.
 In this course students will review and reinforce organic chemistry concepts through problem solving.

-Prerequisite: Co-enrollment with CHM 230.
+Co-enrollment with CHM 230.

-CHM 231 Organic Chemistry Laboratory I (1 credit)
+CHM 231: Organic Chemistry Laboratory I

 An introduction to the techniques of separation, isolation and purification of organic compounds.
 Use of various techniques for identification of organic compounds will be introduced.
 Techniques applied through the preparation of various organic compounds.
 Lab meets 3 hours per week.
-Prerequisite: Co-enrollment with CHM 230.